HD 121056: Planetary system

 In 2014, two planets orbiting HD 121056 were discovered by the radial velocity method, and were confirmed a few months later.
 The orbits of these planets are stable on astronomical timescales, although the periods are not in orbital resonance.
-In 2022, the inclination and true mass of HD 121056 c were measured via astrometry.
+In 2022, the inclination and true mass of HD 121056 c were measured via astrometry, indicating a nearly edge-on orbit.
+Subsequent studies have provided further updates to the planetary parameters.

 The planetary system configuration is favorable for direct imaging of exoplanets in the near future, being included in the top ten easiest targets in 2018.